barbierimauro/AstronomerHelper/README.md

 # ESOarchive

-This is acollection of softwares for working with data stored in the European Southern Observatory (ESO) Science Archive Facility (SAF) http://archive.eso.org/cms.html
+This is a collection of software for working with data stored in the European Southern Observatory (ESO) Science Archive Facility (SAF) http://archive.eso.org/cms.html

 # ep3fsck